GR-124/Learning_Journal/README.md

 i don't know what StartCoroutine means and i have to explain it in my tutorial.
 Solution: i googled it i dont know what IEnumerator means and i have to explain it in my tutorial.
 Solution: i googled it

+26/11/2024-
+3 of my tutorials are connected and i have to keep referencing them.
+Solution: imma combine them but its gonna be long :(